 While all menu items need to have a Nutrition Facts label or the nutritional breakdown on file, a CN label or a PFS accompanies processed foods, or foods that are not whole foods.
 Foods eligible for the CN labeling program are main dish products that contribute to the meat or meat alternate component of the meal pattern requirement.
 This means that any less-than-100% beef patty would display a CN label or a PFS in addition to the Nutrition Facts Label.

 When it comes to CN labels, the manufacturer is responsible for the accuracy of the label.
 The USDA has published a list of manufacturers that meet the FNS’ quality control program requirements for the CN Labeling Program, and they update it monthly.
 The benefit of using CN labels in your program is that the labels clearly identify the contribution of a product toward the meal pattern requirements, protecting your school from any false product claims in the event of an audit.

 The responsibility for assuring that the PFS is accurate and complete, on the other hand, falls onto the district.
 The PFS must be signed and dated with the current school year to be considered valid.
-Additional tips for assessing validity of the PFS may be found on the USDA website here.

 Learn more about cloud-based systems!

 Say good-bye to label binders!
-Most allow you to link your labels to the recipes
+Most allow you to link your labels to the recipes.